rithinch/event-driven-microservices-docker-example/README.md

 # Local News Application

-Scalable Local News Application (Proof of Concept), based on simplified event-driven microservices architecture and Docker containers.
+Proof of Concept for a scalable Local News Application, based on simplified event-driven microservices architecture and Docker containers.

 ## Introduction